-Sure enough, the time came when Uncle Seamus passed away, and Mick and Paddy decided that they ought to fulfill the promise that they had made to him.
+Sure enough, the time came when Uncle Seamus passed away and Mick and Paddy decided that they ought to fulfill the promise that they had made to him.

-So, one morning a few days after his passing, off they set with Uncle Seamus all stitched up in a burial bag, and loaded it onto their rowing boat.
+So, one morning, a few days after his passing, off they set with Uncle Seamus all stitched up in a burial bag and loaded it onto their rowing boat.

-“Dis’ll never do Mick, let’s row some more”.
+“Dis’ll never do Mick, let’s row some out more”, he said.

-Once again Paddy slips over the side, and almost immediately says, “Nodis’ll neva do”.
+Once again Paddy slipped over the side and almost immediately said, “Nodis’ll neva do”.